casualdevvv/rbxcli/README.md

 # rbxlivecli

-A CLI alternative Roblox "bootstrapper" which downloads the latest version of the Roblox client from the LIVE Channel
+A CLI alternative Roblox "bootstrapper" which can download the latest, previous, or custom version hash of Roblox.

 ## Getting Started with rbxlivecli